mrkarezina/vm/README.md

 ```

 Grouping multiplers and macros into a `CmdMultiCommand` simplifies undo functionality as well since history is recorded after the application of a command to the model.
 Since a series of commands in `CmdMultiCommand` is recorded as a single command in history they can be undone easily.

-## Bonus Features

-Some small bonus features include:

-- Multipliers on macros and nested macros
-- Dot operator inside macros
-- Up and down arrow keys
-- Scroll percentage

-The most notable of these are nested macros which might be an expectation already.
-This was possible to implemented since the series of commands corresponding to a macro generates a corresponding `CmdMultiCommand` object.
-Since every command inherits from `CmdBase`, a new macro may record a series of commands including new movements / edits with a previous macro (`CmdMultiCommand`) thrown into the mix.

-## Questions

-### How would you support multiple open files?

-The constructor for `TextModel` takes a file name.
-An instance of `TextModel` stores all the information required to edit the file.
-This includes cursor position, lines of text, history and so on.
-To support multiple files a new higher level model would be created which would store a vector of `TextModels` similar to the model storing a vector of views, well call this `FileModel`.

-There are two mistakes in the current implementation.The run loop and controller should be in the top level model instead of `TextModel`.
-Once this is fixed, by moving the run loop to the top level model, commands from the controller could be applied to `FileModel` instead of `TextModel` by swapping the `TextModel` with FileModel in the top level model.
-If the command switches files `FileModel` would simply switch the currently selected `TextModel`.
-Otherwise all other editing commands are forwarded and applied to `TextModel`.

-### Support for read only files?

-To add support for either of the options you would first have to check if a file is read only.
-We could accomplish this by trying to open a `std::ofstream` and checking if it successfully opened `ofs.is_open()`.
-You could add a property to the `TextModel` which stores the read permissions.

-#### Option 1 (Preventing edits)

-Commands that modify text can implement a `bool modifies_text()` method which returns true if they mutate the text.
-In the run loop after a command is parsed an if statement could be added to check if `modifies_text()` is true.
-In that case the command is not applied.
-This would require implementing  `modifies_text()` for every command.

-#### Option 2 (Edits with warning)

-The read permissions property in the `TextModel` would be used to display a warning that the file is read only.
-If the write command is called without a new filename and `read_only` is asserted you would play a beep sound.
-If the write command is called with a new file saving would work like usual.
-This would require implementing a single if statement in `CmdSaveLines`.

-### What would you have done differently if you had the chance to start over?

-1. Move the main run loop and controller to a top level model instead of keeping them in `TextModel`.
-This would make it trivial to support higher level functionality like multiple tabs / support for multiple files as described in the questions.
-2. Decorators for command meta information.
-It would be helpful to have a decorator to set properties such as `modifies_text` or `dont_record_in_history`.
-This would make it easier to implement changes such as preventing edits, or implementing undo which groups certain commands together.
-3. Structure parsing to be less brittle.
-Currently the order of the if statements in the parsing functions matters which is very error prone to accidentally adding a new command which will prevent a previously matching command from being matched accidentally.
-4. For the MVP I had simple parsing function that would just match characters, however as the parsing logic grew more complex I continued adding if statements for each new command without having an idea how the overall parsing would work.
-It was challenging to refactor the parsing logic into functions parsing families of commands since the initial giant parsing function was brittle and the logic for what will be matched was hard to interpret.
-It still is and this is the weakest point of the project, I would give parsing more though had I started over.